-The latest figures released by the Finance & Leasing Association (FLA) show that new business volumes in the point of sale (POS) consumer new car finance market fell by 16% in September, compared with the same month in 2017, and the value of new business was 14% lower over the same period.
-In Q3 2018 overall, new business fell 4% by value and 6% by volume.
+The latest figures released by the Finance & Leasing Association (FLA) show that new business in the point of sale (POS) consumer car finance market increased 1% by volume and 6% by value in January, compared with the same month in 2018.

-The percentage of private new car sales financed by FLA members through the POS was 90.9% in the twelve months to September 2018.
+The percentage of private new car sales financed by FLA members through the POS was 91.2% in the twelve months to January 2019, unchanged on the same period to December 2018.

 Commenting on the figures, Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said:

 “The POS consumer car finance market reported modest growth in new business volumes in January, with consumer confidence hit by continued Brexit-related uncertainty.

 “The market is likely to report new business volumes stable in 2019 as a whole if we see a pick-up in the economic outlook”.